 For Salsa

-- On a comal or skillet that has been preheated, toast the chile de arbol peppers.
-Stir them often and toast to darken in most spots.
+- On a griddle or skillet that has been preheated at medium for a few minutes, toast the chile de arbol peppers.
+Toss them often and toast to darken in some spots.
+Do not let them burn.
 Transfer to the blender, add all remaining ingredients and blend until smooth.
-Transfer to a pot and cook at medium/low heat for 7-10 minutes.
+Transfer to a pot and cook at medium/low heat for 7 minutes.
 Cool completely before storing in an airtight container.

 Notes